monowai/flockdata.org/ab-engine/README.md

 ### Authorisation
 AuditBucket supports 2 options in terms of security configuration.
 Default is Spring security.
-This is chosen by setting -Dab.security.provider=simple (case sensitive) Note that the user id is under simple=security is 'batch' and the password is '123'.
+This is chosen by setting -Dab.auth.provider=simple (case sensitive) Note that the user id is under simple=security is 'batch' and the password is '123'.
 This simple configuration can be found in simple-security.xml.

 Optionally, we can start AuditBucket with Stormpath as the security provider.
-This is chosen by setting -Dab.security.provider=stormpath (case sensitive) while booting ab-engine.
+This is chosen by setting -Dab.auth.provider=stormpath (case sensitive) while booting ab-engine. stormpath.properties holds customization properties related to Stormpath.
+The properties that can be customized are as follows ab.auth.stormpath.apiKeyFileLocation - Path where Stormpath API Key file is located.
+This is needed for handshake for handshake between AuditBucket and Stormpath ab.auth.stormpath.application - URL of the application that has been setup in Stormpath. ab.auth.stormpath.group.user - URL of User group setup in Stormpath ab.auth.stormpath.group.admin - URL of Admin group setup in Stormpath

+Once customized, the stormpath.properties path needs to be passed via -Dab.auth.config property.

 You are free to configure your own security domain, or help us out with an OAuth configuration ;)